 - Location: Canadian War Museum, 1 Vimy Place, Ottawa

 - Cost: $199 per ticket (or $1592 for a table of 8)

 As always, the event will feature a networking reception, a sit-down dinner and a panel discussion.

-- Blaine Favel, Executive Chairman of One Earth Oil and Gas; Director at Macdonald-Laurier Institute
+- Blaine Favel, CEO of Kanata Earth; Director at the Macdonald-Laurier Institute

 - Sean Willy, President and CEO, Des Nedhe Development